 Today, I have an interesting interview with Lisa Woodruff of Organize365.
 She is a very successful professional organizer and an inspiration to many.
 She published the Amazon #1 best-seller The Mindset of Organization in August 2016.

-Let’s find out the exciting facts about being a professional organizer from the person who is an expert in the field.
+Let’s find out the exciting facts about being a professional organizer.

-Can you tell us about yourself and how did you start your organizing business?
+Can you tell us about yourself and how you got started with your organizing business?

-I have always been an organized person, an entrepreneur and done many different jobs.
-I have been a teacher, a direct sales person selling scrapbook items, a housekeeper, a tutor and lots of things.
+I have always been an organized person, an entrepreneur, and have done many different jobs.
+I have been a teacher, a direct sales person selling scrapbook items, a housekeeper, a tutor, and lots of things.

 When I was turning forty, I decided that I wanted to put all of my focus and energy into one business that would have me as the brand and I would grow that for the next 20 to 30 years.

-So in January 2012, I started the blog Organize 365, and I thought I would just talk about my passion of organizing.
-But I also represented a direct sales company at that time, and I was selling plastic organizing products, my home parties were gigantic; there would be 19 to 25 people there.
+So in January 2012, I started the blog Organize 365, and I thought I would just talk about my passion for organizing.
+But I also represented a direct sales company at that time, and I was selling plastic organizing products.
+My home parties were gigantic; there would be 19 to 25 people there.

-When I finally asked the third hostess “Why are there so many people at this event, because typically you struggle to get six people at a house to hear about a direct sales presentation?”
+I finally asked the third hostess “Why are there so many people at this event because typically you struggle to get six people at a house to hear about a direct sales presentation?”

 For the last four-plus years, I have been a professional organizer and a thought leader in the professional organization industry.
 I now have a team of two people that go in and organize in the Cincinnati and Ohio area; occasionally I do the organizing as well, but predominantly it is my team members.

 I do not feel you need any special training to be a professional organizer.
 Most people who have their hearts set on being a professional organizer already know how to organize themselves and others.
 The training that they usually need is in turning that into a business and learning sales strategies.